MESD/SettingsBundle/Resources/doc/using-setting-manager-service.md

 The `SettingManager` service provides a single entry point for managing and accessing your settings and related entities.

 The first step is to get the `SettingManager` service.
-It's should be avilable in any Symfony controller or class that implements the Symfony `ContainerAwareInterface`.
+It's should be available in any Symfony controller or class that implements the Symfony `ContainerAwareInterface`.